 The reference file uncertainties were set at 2 percent relative to the maximum fragment per molecule, within a user setting that will be provided below.

-The collected file uncertainties are set to be taken automatically from the variation within a point radius of 2.
+The collected file uncertainties have been set to be taken within a point radius of 2.
 This small point radius was chosen because the pulse has relatively sharp changes in concentration.
-Where this was set in the UserInput file will be provided below.
+Where this was set in the UserInput file will be provided below in section 3.2 Steps for a Typical Analysis.

-As can be seen, there is no 'detectable' Ethene or Ethyne since what is observed is within the error bars.
+As can be seen in the graph named “scaledConcentrationsAfterAnalysis.png”, there is a large spike in Ethane between the time 900 and 950 .

+Figure: “scaledConcentrationsAfterAnalysis.png” from the “ExampleAnalysis” directory after MSRESOLVE.py has been ran.
+A large spike in Ethane can be viewed.

 3.2 Steps for a Typical Analysis (when reference file is already perfectly made)